youngcharleslucas/Comptia/A_plus_1/A_plus_1.md

 	- SPF: prevent some one from setting up a fake email account
 	- DKIM: authentication token that can be used to filter out spam

+### VPN & VLAN
+Various Protocols for VPN
+	- PPTP, L2TP, IPSec, OpenVPN, SSL-VPN
+* Required to acces LAN over the Internet

+VLAN - created at Layer 2 on a Switch
+* Separates ports on a switch, logically

+### Internet Connection Types
+* DSL (Digital Service Line)
+	- runs on traditional phone lines (PSTN - Public Switched Telephone Network)
+	- Uses a DSL modem or DSL filter/splitter (prevent noise when connecting to a telephone to a DSL line)
+* Cable
+	- Uses DOCSIS (Data OVer Cable Service Internet Specification)
+	- Described in FTTN (Fiber to the Node) service
+	- Requires a Cabel Modem
+* Fiber: over fiber optic cable
+	- FIOS(Fiber Optic Service) are FTTP(Fiber to the PRemise)
+	- Fastest service but also the most expensive
+	- Requires: ONT(Optical Network Transceiver) to convert the fiber cable from provider to twisted pair to connect to router
+* Satellite
+	- Requirements:
+		- connect to a satellite receiver via coax
+		- clear view to space
+	- suffers from high latency which makes it not good for
+		- VoIP, video streaming, online gaming
+* Cellular
+	- Requirement:
+		- within 4G/LTE or 5G area
+		- Mobile device with a cellular radio installed
+* WISP (Wireleass Internet Service Provider)
+	- provide to small municipalities where cable or fiber is not available
+	- providers use wireless access points deployed and at customer sites
+	- Requirements: must be within coverage area